 The working adults who in previous generations would have studied at trade schools to prepare for careers in skilled labor are finding that these hands-on jobs, and the industrial and manufacturing sectors these jobs were created to serve, no longer exist.
 These workers are looking for the tools they need to build careers they can sustain into the coming decades.

-The biggest question on many of their minds is: should I go back to school, or should I go to a bootcamp?
+The biggest question on many of their minds is: should I go back to college, or should I go to a bootcamp?

 Before the COVID-19 pandemic, companies including Bank of America, Google, Apple, and IBM announced that they would no longer require college degrees for many coveted positions, even at a senior level.
 This is not the norm for most hiring managers––at least, not yet.
 In the remote and face-to-face hybrid economy experts foresee, more jobs will require digital skills.